Read the policy brief

 Open Access: Elmhirst, Middleton and Chantavanich(2018) "Chapter 1: Migration and Floods in Southeast Asia"

 Edited Book (2013): On the Move: Critical Migration Themes in Southeast Asia International Organization on Migration Published by (IOM) and the Asia Research Center on Migration (ARCM), Chulalongkorn University.

 Contact Dr Carl Middleton for further details.

-Southeast Asia is also a very mobile region; many households pursue domestic and trans-national migration strategies for reasons that range from diversifying income sources, including across different locations (i.e. multi-local livelihoods), to spreading household risks related to environmental, economic and political shocks.
-Whilst regular seasonal floods are often beneficial in rural areas, where livelihood strategies adapt to “living with floods”, in urban-centric public discourse floods are often framed as being catastrophic and in need of control.
-In relation to migration, unmanaged destructive floods provoke alarmist discourses that raise the specter of mass migration through displacement, and associated prejudices towards those displaced.
+Southeast Asia is a very mobile region; many households pursue domestic and trans-national migration strategies for reasons that range from diversifying income sources, including across different locations (i.e. multi-local livelihoods), to spreading household risks related to environmental, economic and political shocks.
+Whilst regular seasonal floods are often beneficial in rural areas, where livelihood strategies adapt to “living with floods”, in recent public discourse, the link between flooding and migration is most often made with regard to catastrophic flood events.
+News images and personal experience of frequent and intense weather-related flood events in the region’s low-lying megacity and delta regions in recent years has contributed to a perceived link between extreme environmental events and mass migration through displacement.

 The project is undertaken in collaboration with:

 • Asian Research Center for Migration, Institute of Asian Studies, Chulalongkorn University

 • Master of Arts in International Development Studies Program, Faculty of Political Science, Chulalongkorn University